roccoma504/onthemap/README.md

 This app incorporates elements of UI Kit including a mapview, a table view, and navigation controllers.

-The application also utilizes the Udacity and Parse API's.
+The application utilizes the Udacity and Parse API's.

+## Tests and Coverage

+This application contains some unit tests (mostly for classes and structs) and integrates with Travis CI and CodeCov.